log0div0/testo/docs/tutorials/10 - if/README.md

 ## What you're going to learn

-In this guide you're going to learn about:
+In this tutorial you're going to learn about:
 1. If-statements in Testo-lang.
 2. Complex select expressions in the `wait` actions.

 ## Introduction

-In the previous guide we managed to improve our code so it would be cleaner and simpler to navigate through.
+In the previous tutorial we managed to improve our code so it would be cleaner and simpler to navigate through.
 However, there is at least one more moment that can be improved.

 You may remember several occasions when we had to adjust the Ubuntu Server installation test.
 We had to do it because the installation process depends on the virtual machine configuration: does the machine have any NICs, does it have the Internet access and so on.
 At the moment the `install_ubuntu` macro works fine only in the following conditions: